groupby/gb-tracker-client/README.md

-# GroupBy Tracker Client
+# Rezolve Tracker Client

 ![Node.js CI badge](https://github.com/groupby/gb-tracker-client/actions/workflows/node.js.yml/badge.svg)
 ![CodeQL static code analytics badge](https://github.com/groupby/gb-tracker-client/actions/workflows/codeql-analysis.yml/badge.svg)

-This is the JavaScript SDK used to send beacons to GroupBy.
+This is the JavaScript SDK used to send beacons to Rezolve.
 It can only run in the browser.
-A bundled UMD build is available from our CDN (see GroupBy docs for CDN link) and a CommonJS build is available for linking into NPM build processes with a bundler.
+A bundled UMD build is available from our CDN (see
+Rezolve docs for CDN link) and a CommonJS build is available for linking into NPM build processes with a bundler.
 E.g. React, Angular.

 ## Usage from CDN